At 43, Louise Brinkmann never expected to be stuffing text books into a bag for her first day of class.

 With more than 40 per cent of today’s jobs predicted to vanish within 10 years due to automation, the workplace has never been more unpredictable.

-The latest edition of The Good Universities Guide, released today by Good Education Group, reveals that Victorian universities excel at offering students an exceptional learning experience.
+The latest edition of The Good Universities Guide, released today by Good Education Media, reveals that Victorian universities excel at offering students an exceptional learning experience.